GENERAL CARE ROUTINES FOR ALL PATIENTS

 Monitor Vital Signs

-Vital signs are monitored continuously and documented q1h and prn for all acute admissions.
+Values are documented in the graphic record and documented q1h and prn for all acute admissions.
 Patients not requiring invasive monitoring, who are stable, may have frequency reduced to q2-4h and prn.

 7.